Financial Poise

 The Nature of Private Equity

 RIAs may struggle to pitch investors on private equity allocations because of the way they operate.
-These are investments are long-term, highly-illiquid investments.
+These are are long-term, highly-illiquid investments.
 This sometimes makes them unappealing to clients or advisors.

 New Opportunities on the Horizon